UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/qc.md

 # Quality Control

-## Using fastqc
+## Using FastQC

-A common tool for checking the quality of a fastq file is the program fastqc.
+A common tool for checking the quality of a fastq file is the program FastQC.
 As with all programs on the command line, we need to see how it works before we use it.
 The following command will open the help file in the less pager which we used earlier.
 To navigate through the file, use the `<spacebar>` to move forward a page, `<b>` to move back a page & `<q>` to exit the manual.